A Billy Wilder double bill kind of Saturday: Revisiting ‘Sunset Boulevard’ and ‘Fedora’

 Art direction (John Meehan and Hans Drier), costume (Edith Head), set design (Sam Comer and Ray Moyer), and music (Franz Waxman) give Sunset Boulevard all that it takes for cinematographer John F Seitz to assemble a furtive chiaroscuro.
 Shadows form bars of “that peculiar prison” Gillis ultimately allows himself to be trapped in.
 Giant mirrors reflect a claustrophobic inner world.
 Also built into the screenplay is a chilling and recurring motif of watching, whether it is Norma gazing through the blinds at Gillis or the voyeuristic audience peering through eye like sockets of lockless doors.

 For all this and the performances which are outstanding (Swanson even does a jaw-dropping impersonation of Chaplin), the real draw of Sunset Boulevard is Wilder’s stinging and witty dialogue.
 “You say the cutest things,” a desperate Gillis tells collectors from the auto finance company just before he gives them the slip.
 Betty Schaefer (Nancy Olson) is a script reader who can see when a screenplay is “written from hunger”.
 After Gillis finishes a swim in her pool, Norma rubs him down with a towel and asks Max about a phone call he has just attended to.
-Max says it was “someone asking about a stray dog”– probably what he views Gillis to be.
+Max says it was “someone asking about a stray dog” – probably what he views Gillis to be.
 And of course, there is Norma herself who imperiously informs us of her eternal presence: “I am big.
 It’s the pictures that got small.”

 In Fedora (1978), Wilder’s “tepid imitation” of his earlier masterpiece, independent producer Barry Detweiler (played by an older William Holden) spells out that success in Hollywood is all about “sugar and spice on the outside and cement and stainless steel on the inside”.